 What is cancer?

 What causes cancer?
 Where does cancer come from?

 Why has my pet developed cancer?

-Feline leukemia virus, for example, can cause cancers of the blood and lymphoid system in cats.
-Occasionally, an infected queen will transmit the virus to her kittens before or at birth.
-However, feline leukemia virus is more commonly spread by close contact with infected cats that shed the virus in saliva, urine and feces.
+Feline leukemia virus (FeLV), for example, can cause cancers of the blood and lymphoid system in cats.
+Occasionally, an infected queen will transmit the virus to her kittens before or during birth.
+However, FeLV is more commonly spread by close contact with infected cats that shed the virus in their saliva, urine, and feces.
 If your cat is infected, it can pass the infection to other cats.